Learning how to brew loose leaf tea takes tea drinking to the next level when it comes to adding variety to an everyday cup.

 Nobody shares the same flavor profile, meaning nobody shares the exact same taste preference.
 When first learning to brew and steep loose leaf tea, try experimenting with different flavors and temperatures.

 Experimenting with different tea leaves, herbs and spices will help you find a flavor profile perfect for your individual taste.
+How to drink loose leaf tea – whether in a cup, with fruit or spices – is up to you.
+Follow our top tips to how to make loose leaf tea and you’ll be an expert in no time!

 What methods do you use when it comes to brewing loose leaf tea?